5 people missing, 2 rescued after crab boat sinks off Alaska coast

 The Coast Guard has been using a Jayhawk helicopter and a Hercules airplane to search a wide swath of the chilly sea for potential additional survivors, according to the Anchorage Daily News.

-The Scandies Rose's home port is at Dutch Harbor on Unalaska Island -- considered a capital of sorts for the crabbing industry and about 400 miles west of the vessel's last known location.
+The Scandies Rose's home port is at Dutch Harbor in Unalaska -- considered a capital of sorts for the crabbing industry and about 400 miles west of the vessel's last known location.
 The vessel works seasonally with a Seattle-based seafood company, Q13 reported.

 The crabbing industry has historically been a very dangerous line of work.
 In 2017, Washington State-based crab boat F/V Destination sank after accumulating sea-spray ice in the Bering Sea near St. Paul.
 The six crew aboard were lost.